|Baker's Island, MA|

 White, being the absence of colour, & so a contrast to all other colours has been generally approved.
 But it is supposed that an illuminated horizon will not transmit it defined so well with white, as the darker colours.
 The presumption that white is not so well defined upon a Sky Horizon has induced the persons who have erected the late Beacon to chuse a deep red colour.
 The question which colour will be of most use through the changes of the sky, seems not attended to.
 The argument from a bright horizon is more attended to than an approach in the night or the land horizon, in which white is supposed to have an advantage.

-Following the appeals of the Salem Marine Society and the citizens of Salem, Marblehead, and Beverly to restore a second light, on May 15, 1820, funds were appropriated to build a new 47-foot, conical granite tower to join the existing 26-foot tower.
-The two towers, first lit together in October of 1820, would become affectionately known as “Mr. and Mrs.” or “Ma and Pa.”
+Following the appeals of the Salem Marine Society and the citizens of Salem, Marblehead, and Beverly to restore a second light, on May 15, 1820, funds were appropriated to build a new forty-seven-foot, conical granite tower to join the existing twenty-six-foot tower.
+The two towers, first lit together in October 1820, would become affectionately known as “Mr. and Mrs.” or “Ma and Pa.”

-Despite their best efforts and precautions, a keeper’s life could be fraught with danger and discomfort.
+Despite their best efforts and precautions, keepers often led a life fraught with danger and discomfort.
 In late October 1825, a squall claimed the lives of both Keeper Nathaniel Ward and his assistant Mr. Marshall.
 The pair set off from the mainland with a load of supplies, but heavy seas prevented them from reaching the island.
 Ward’s body washed up near the light, and Marshall’s was found in the station’s small, flat-bottom boat.
 The 49-year-old Ward was reported to have a large family left destitute by his drowning.

 No light-house of its class in Massachusetts is so poorly provided for in respect to the quality of its apparatus, which was old when introduced here, and now completely worn out.
 The keeper is deserving of the greatest praise for the extreme neatness of the whole establishment, which is second to none in this particular.
-A good apparatus, therefore, in such hands, would be well cared for, and is absolutely required in so important a locality; and seventeen years residence in a house little better than a barn entitles a faithful public servant to a comfortable dwelling in his old age.Keeper Martin never received the dwelling he so merited, as it took another fifteen years before the station received a new keeper’s house, lanterns, and Fresnel lenses.
+A good apparatus, therefore, in such hands, would be well cared for, and is absolutely required in so important a locality; and seventeen years residence in a house little better than a barn entitles a faithful public servant to a comfortable dwelling in his old age.Keeper Martin never received the dwelling he so merited, as it took another fifteen years before the station received a new keeper’s house, lantern rooms, and Fresnel lenses.
+Fourth-order Fresnel lenses and a single lamp were placed in each tower in 1857 in place of the array of fifteen lamps and reflectors used in the taller tower and the eleven lamps and reflectors used in the shorter tower.

-In 1869, the Lighthouse Board called for the Baker’s Island lights to be moved farther apart to increase their efficacy, but the owner of the adjacent plot refused to sell the necessary land.
-In 1871, $5,000 was approved to rebuild the front light on a proper site.
+Not only did the two fixed lights at different heights tell mariners they were off Baker’s Island, but the lights could also be aligned to help mariners avoid the outlying rocks and reefs at the entrance to the harbor.
+In 1869, the Lighthouse Board called for the lights on Baker’s Island to be moved farther apart to better indicate the proper approach to the harbor, but the owner of the adjacent plot refused to sell the necessary land.
+In 1871, $5,000 was approved to rebuild the front light on a proper site, but the plan was never carried out.

 The Island Association appealed the decision claiming that the government was biased in awarding the lighthouse to the Essex Commission, which receives a portion of its funding from the National Park Service.
 The original decision was subsequently upheld, leaving many island landowners concerned about the safety of their property if the lighthouse is opened to the public as required under the transfer.
-The Essex Commission plans to offer ranger-escorted tours to groups of up to forty people and also allow marine studies students from Gordon College to live in the keepers' houses for six weeks during the summer.
-The islanders’ battle to protect their privacy is certainly not over as they control the island’s only dock.
+The Essex Commission’s initial plans for the property included offering ranger-escorted tours to groups of up to forty people and allowing marine studies students from Gordon College to live in the keepers’ houses for six weeks during the summer.
+A ceremony marking the transfer of the lighthouse was held on the island on August 27, 2014, but the islanders’ battle to protect their privacy was not over as they control the island’s only dock.

 Located on Baker's Island at the entrance to Salem Harbor.
-The lighthouse is owned by the Essex National Heritage Commission.
-Grounds/dwelling/tower closed.
+The Essex National Heritate Commission began offering boat tours to Baker's Island Lighthouse during the summer of 2015.

 The lighthouse is owned by the Essex National Heritage Commission.
 Grounds/dwelling/tower closed.